 Local evidence: Children in Delhi

 A massive 2010 study by the Chittaranjan National Cancer Research Institute, Kolkata, looked at the health effects of air pollution on over 11,000 school children in Delhi.
 Some important findings:

 - Compared to the control group, Delhi’s kids had 1.8 x more respiratory illnesses (sinusitis, running or stuffy nose, sneezing, sore throat and common cold with fever) and 2x more lower respiratory illnesses. frequent dry cough, sputum-producing cough, wheezing breath, breathlessness on exertion, chest pain or tightness and disturbed sleep due to breathing problems).

 - Respiratory symptoms were more prevalent in children from lower socio-economic status and least in children from families with higher economic status.

-- The symptoms were more prevalent in winter, when levels of particulate matter are highest, and least prevalent during monsoon season when particular matter is lowest
+- The symptoms were more prevalent in winter when levels of particulate matter are highest, and least prevalent during monsoon season when the particular matter is lowest

 - The results showed a reduction in lung function of 43.5% of the Delhi school kids, compared to 25.7% in the control group.

 - Lung function reduction was more prevalent in the girls in both settings than in the boys.

 See the scientific research page for more research relating to children and air pollution.

 For a more on parenting and pollution, see the following from articles from Dr. Richard Saint Cyr’s blog www.myhealthbeijing.com